Parsl/parsl/docs/userguide/faq.rst

-If you are running via ssh to a remote system from your local machine, or from the login node of a cluster/supercomputer, it is necessary to have a public IP to which the workers could connect back.
-While on certain systems our pilot job system, ipyparallel can identify the IP address automatically it is safer to specify the address explicitly.
+If you are running via ssh to a remote system from your local machine, or from the login node of a cluster/supercomputer, it is necessary to have a public IP to which the workers can connect back.
+While our pilot job system, ipyparallel, can identify the IP address automatically on certain systems, it is safer to specify the address explicitly.

 Here's how you specify the address in the config dictionary passed to the DataFlowKernel: